open-cloud/open-cloud.github.io.old/3_operator.md

 ##Troubleshooting

 **Symptom:** Can't create VMs on the nodes.
 The *nova service-list* command shows all nova-compute instances as *down*.
+Additionally, XOS may display "timed out while waiting for node" in the backend_status field of the affected slivers.

 **Fix:** It seems that RabbitMQ is usually the culprit.
 Follow these steps:

 * Restart the rabbitmq-server VM.
 Wait for it to come back up.
 * Restart the nova-api-metadata service in the quantum-gateway VM.
 * Restart the nova-compute service on all the compute nodes.

+**Symptom:** Metadata service is slow and returns *500 Internal Server Error*

+**Fix:** See *Can't create VMs on the nodes.*.
+It's the same rabbitmq problem, and the errors are coming from the nova-api-metadata service.

+**Symptom:** When SSHing to a Sliver, "This is nc from the netcat-openbsd package" is printed along with the netcat syntax.

+**Fix:** You may be trying to SSH to the NAT interface of a Sliver that's configured with a public IP instead of NAT.

+* SSH to the Public IP Address instead.